California Public Records Act (CPRA)

 Timing

 The Commission strives to fully comply with the request within ten calendar days.
-If this is not possible, the CPRA coordinator will notify you of an estimated date by which the records will be available.
+If this is not possible, the CPRA coordinator will notify you with an estimated date by which the records will be available.

 The ten-day response period starts with the first calendar day after the date of receipt.
-If the request is received after 5 p.m. on a weekday, or on a weekend or holiday, the next business day will be considered the date of receipt.
+If the request is received after 5:00 p.m. on a weekday, or on a weekend or holiday, the next business day will be considered the date of receipt.

 Common Requests

-Form 462, is filed by committees or individuals making independent expenditures.
+Form 462 is filed by committees or individuals making independent expenditures.
 However, similar to Form 700, submitting a CPRA request to obtain these forms is unnecessary.

 Generally, candidates and committees involved in state elections (constitutional officers, Senate, Assembly, statewide ballot measures) file with the Secretary of State’s office.
 The Political Reform Division of the Secretary of State’s office provides public access to campaign statements in its possession.
-Electronic filings of campaign statements for state candidates and state committees can be found on the Secretary of State’s office Cal-Access website.
+Electronic filings of campaign statements for state candidates and state committees can be found on the Secretary of State’s Cal-Access website.

 Candidates and committees involved in county, city, or special district elections file with their local elections office.
-To promote compliance and increase government transparency, campaign statements for many local officials can be searched for on the Local Campaign Filings AB 2151 page.
+For campaign statements for many local officials, please view our AB 2151 - Local Campaign Filings page.